cloudership/infra_management/doc/decisions.md

 ## List of Decisions

+### DIF-2024091001 More granular break-up of IaC components

+Resources are now broken into different components along certain divisions: platform engineer/app developer, and AWS/Kubernetes.

+The platform engineer/app developer division is required so app developers can self-manage infrastructure without the risk of breaking the whole platform.

+The AWS/Kubernetes division is required as each have their own sets of tools and configurations.

+Also, this allows easily deleting resources when not in use to save cost (only a concern as this is a showcase project that does not run production workloads).

+So we have 3 types of components:
+* base AWS components (platform engineers manage AWS resources)
+* app AWS components (app developers manage their apps own AWS resources) - `apps` is in this category.
+* app k8s components (app developers manage their own k8s resources). `apps_k8s` is in this category - it manages the 'glue' between the AWS world and the k8s world, e.g. by creating k8s secrets or ConfigMaps with AWS configuration values, or attaching IAM roles to k8s ServiceAccounts.

+All components are currently monorepos for simplicity - they can be broken up into more granular components as required.

 ### DIF-2024070601 Switch to OpenTofu

 Terragrunt will now support OpenTofu, switch to that.
 For now it means no changes to the IaC but going forward there